mwhudson/livefs-editor/README.md

 line.

-`autoinstall_config` is the path to a YAML file which can contain either the autoinstall config directly or a cloud-init user-data file.
+`autoinstall_config` is the path to a YAML file which can contain either the autoinstall config directly or a cloud-init user-data file (in which case it can contain other configuration for the live installer session, such as ssh keys to be used for the `installer` user).

 ### add-debs-to-pool